 The purpose of Future Cities; Livable Futures (FCLF) is to open a trans-disciplinary, cross-cultural dialogue about the future.
 The Future Cities; Livable Futures Initiative proposes to explore the future of urban life and address innovative solutions to sustainably develop urban areas.
 The concept was developed by Adrian Parr and Michael Zaretsky in 2013 and began with a kick-off event: Future Cities; Livable Futures Symposium in Cincinnati in 2013.
 This spurred several events and initiatives across Cincinnati including Louder Than A Bomb Cincy and MetroLAB Public Interest Design/Build Program.

-Over half the world now lives in cities and by 2050 the urban population is estimated to reach 6.25 billion with nearly 95% of urban growth expected to take place in the developing world.
+The conference has been postponed.
+More info coming soon. – Over half the world now lives in cities and by 2050 the urban population is estimated to reach 6.25 billion with nearly 95% of urban growth expected to take place in the developing world.
 As urban growth increases the demand for freshwater, it also negatively impacts freshwater, sanitation, and stormwater systems.
 In addition, the effects of climate change, as droughts and floods, will intensify the water challenge for settlements and communities .
 Under these circumstances achieving equitable, sustainable, and efficient urban water systems and services demands innovative, inclusive, intersectoral, and international collaboration.
 Designing and planning for urban climate resilience and sufficient water supplies depends upon culturally appropriate socio-technical solutions that are alert to political obstacles, attentive of social biases, and responsive to economic inequities.

 The 2019 Future Cities; Livable Futures: Towards a Sustainable Model for Urban-Watershed Systems conference and workshop provided a platform to introduce cross-disciplinary dialogues around sustainable urban-watershed management and explore best practices to explain and better understand the different factors that interact to form an urban-watershed system.